Golden Banana

-The Golden Banana or Sun Belt is an area of higher population density lying between Cartagena in the west and Genoa in the east along the coast of the Mediterranean Sea.
+The Golden Banana (Plátano dorado, Banane dorée), also known as the Sun Belt, is an area of higher population density lying between Cartagena in the west and Genoa in the east along the coast of the Mediterranean Sea.

 The area runs along the Mediterranean coast, including the French cities of Nice, Marseille, Montpellier, and Perpignan, and the Spanish cities of Figueres, Barcelona and Valencia.
 It was defined by the "Europe 2000" report from the European Commission in 1995 similarly to the Blue Banana.